BACK

 Day 1: Open a spreadsheet.
 List every client and their monthly value.

-100 days from now, you'll either have a systematically improving agency or another quarter of random fixes.
+100 days from now, you'll either have a systematically improving agency or another quarter of random fixes that didn't stick.

 Your move.